 Appearance and Coat

-Most people think of goldendoodles as being golden in color, but they can come in a variety of different colors.
+Most people think of goldendoodles as being golden in colour, but they can come in a variety of different colours.
 Their overall appearance combines a beautiful balance of the golden retriever and the poodle.
 Well-chosen parents tend to blend the traits of the poodle and the golden in a consistent way.
 Although some pups may lean more toward either the poodle’s slighter build or the golden retriever’s bulk, there is a common “look,” and a breeder can, to some extent, control that by studying the results of matching various pairs.
 In short, goldendoodles tend to look like shaggy teddy bears!